parkerdavis1/agave-astro/src/content/blog/2024-06-comments-2.md

 ---
-title: 'Comments, the nitty gritty'
+title: 'Comments 2: the nitty gritty'
 description: How I added a comments section to an Astro site.
 date: 2024-06-16T00:00:01
 tags: